kocheck/Lazy-Export/README.md

 **Lazy Export** allows the user to apply default export settings to selected objects in Figma.

+## How does it work?

+There are two ways to trigger your export settings to be applied.
+The first is a window giving you UI access to run the plugin commands.
+(Set Platform, Apply Settings, Clear Settings)
+The second is via the plugin menu; this makes the actions searchable in Figma with the `⌘+/` command.

 ## Built with Figsvelte

 A boilerplate for creating Figma plugins using Svelte.